 We don't want to simply accept this conflict of interest, however.
 RAIDBOXES has therefore decided to donate a large share of the budget we’d normally spend on end-of-year marketing activities.
 A total of 10,000 euros is being split equally between the following two organizations:

-- Step by Step Münster: the association from our hometown supports those social projects at home and abroad who fall under the radar of government agencies or large aid organizations.
-At present, the projects are largely helping people and groups suffering hardship due to the coronavirus pandemic.
+- Step by Step e.
+V. Münster: The association from our hometown supports social projects at home and abroad that are not on the radar of government agencies or large aid organizations.
+Currently, these are mainly projects for people and groups who are in need due to the Corona virus.

 You too can follow our lead and donate a portion of your online marketing budget to social or environmental causes.